eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 - **Name:** EO2, a Security Token that represents regulated Carbon Credit.
 - **Brief Description:** EO2 aims to tokenize quality Carbon Credits and make them available to individuals and SMEs.
-- **Relationship to EOSIO:** EO2 Smart-contract is derived from the EOSIO Token Standard and it is hosted on EOSIO BasedBlockchain.
+- **Relationship to EOSIO:** EO2 Smart-contract is derived from the EOSIO Token Standard and it is hosted on EOSIO-Based Blockchain.
 The Smart-Contract is connected to our User Interface to facilitate the use for non-crypto users.
 - **Reason for Interest:** At EO2, we believe that a transparent and efficient system of carbon offset is essential for transitioning to a zero-emission society.
 Our Mission is to make the regulated Carbon Market more inclusive and allow easy access to regulated Carbon Credits for individuals and SMEs.
 We want to provide an effective offset to clear the carbon footprint and a sustainable means to make a transaction and store value.

 ### Project Details

 The product consists of two applications focused on each user segment and/or the intended use of the Token: one for customers who will use EO2 Token as means of payment, for donations, and as a store of value; the second app is design to meet the needs of corporate users who will use the EO2 Token to pursue their sustainable agenda.
 Both applications will be declined in desktop and mobile version.
 - **Individual user Webapp:** ReactJS 18 UI Boilerplate and React CSS and material-UI for component designs.
 Account creation on EOSIO-based blockchain, Plug and play KYC and AML screening integration using a third-party provider (Likely to be Scorechain), backend using AWS and Sidebar Menu with Dashboard, Assets, Support, and buttons for each project-specific development.
 The webapp will include the integration of external authorization providers' such as ANCHOR and LEDGER.
-- **Marketing:** consists of a three stage funnel that will help to brand recognition and adoption:
+- **Marketing:** consists of a three stage funnel that will help to the brand recognition and adoption:

 	-**Captivating attention** through social networks, active participation in sustainability-related communities and providing incentives to individual users to join the EO2 community.
-As for corporate customers, engagement is with relevant actors.
-Partnering and creating synergies with Greentech companies.
+As for corporate customers, specific marketing campaigns will leverage their needs aiming to develop more structured partnertship.
+The Greentech Alliance constitutes a preferential channel to create synergies and partnertship with relevant customers.

-	-**Educating** non-crypto users and/or environmental sensitive on the digital ecosystem, Carbon Markets and sustainability in general, highlighting the core values of EO2 and EOS network.
+	-**Educating** non-crypto users and/or environmental sensitive people on the digital ecosystem, Carbon Markets and sustainability in general, highlighting the core values of EO2 and EOS network.
 Among the topics covered are: blockchain, digital assets, carbon markets, EO2 and EOSIO-based blockchain.
-The content will be delivered with videoclips, co-produced or sponsored by ecosystem partners), social network posts, articles, and with the launch of our own blog.
+The content will be delivered with videoclips, (co-produced or sponsored by ecosystem partners), social network posts, articles hosted on our own blog.
 Incentives to engage and interact with the platform (e.g. in the form of rewards) will be in place.

 	-**The conversion** will happen by leveraging the interest and engagement build in the previous phase and by making early adopters ambassadors of EO2.

 The B2B channel will be developed in a second stage following the prior engagement of indivuduals.

 - **PoC/MVP or other relevant prior work or research on the topic:**
--

 The MVP is already completed.
 If not published yet by the time of the review of this application, you can request access to p.herrera@eo2.earth.
 Access to the MVP code will remain restricted and be shown upon request.

 - **What EO2 is not or will not provide or implement:**